-As we continued forward the greatest attraction quickly came into view.
-This is a gigantic tank called the Sparkling of Life measuring 14 meters across, 7.5 meters deep, and holding 990 tons of water.
+As we continued forward, the greatest attraction quickly came into view.
+This gigantic tank is called the Sparkling of Life, measuring 14 meters across, 7.5 meters deep, and holding 990 tons of water.

-What is recreated in the aquarium is the abundance of life found in the sea around Sanriku, which is also one of the world's three largest fishing grounds.
-The tank does not have a roof, so you can see the vivid colors of the creatures under natural light.
+What is recreated in the aquarium is the abundance of life found in the sea around Sanriku, one of the world's three largest fishing grounds.
+The tank does not have a roof so that you can see the vivid colors of the creatures under natural light.

 Perhaps the greatest spectacle here is the great shoal of sardines estimated to number 25,000 fish.
 Seeing these fish form into a large shoal that looked like a fish, I was reminded of the picture book "Swimmy" that I read when I was a child.

 A program entitled “Sparkling of Life & Music is performed in this large tank four or five times a day.
 The program uses 360-degree panoramic projection mapping on the walls and ceilings of the viewing area along with powerful acoustics highlighting the movements of the sardines and other fish in the tank.